Kim Hunter: Career

 In 1952, Hunter became Humphrey Bogart's leading lady in Deadline USA.

 Hunter was blacklisted from film and television in the 1950s, amid suspicions of communism in Hollywood, during the era of the House Un-American Activities Committee (HUAC).

 In 1956, with the HUAC's influence subsiding, she co-starred in Rod Serling's Peabody Award-winning teleplay on Playhouse 90, "Requiem for a Heavyweight".
 The telecast won multiple Emmy Awards, including Best Single Program of the Year.
 She appeared opposite Mickey Rooney in the 1957 live CBS-TV broadcast of The Comedian, another drama written by Rod Serling and directed by John Frankenheimer.
 In 1959, she appeared in Rawhide in "Incident of the Misplaced Indians" as Amelia Spaulding.
-In 1962, she appeared in the NBC medical drama The Eleventh Hour in the role of Virginia Hunter in the episode "Of Roses and Nightingales and Other Lovely Things".
-In 1963, Hunter appeared as Anita Anson on the ABC medical drama Breaking Point in the episode "Crack in an Image".
-In 1964 Hunter appeared in the 'Alfred Hitchcock Hour' episode "The Evil of Adelaide Winters" in the title role.
-In 1965, she appeared twice as Emily Field in the NBC TV medical series Dr. Kildare.
-In 1967, she appeared in the pilot episode of Mannix.
 On February 4, 1968, she appeared as Ada Halle in the NBC TV Western series Bonanza in the episode "The Price of Salt".